sulazula/sulazula/README.md

 ---

 ## 🎓 Education
-I study software development in technical school for 4 years, here are some subjects I learn:
+I study software development in technical school for 4 years, here are some of subjects I have:

 - **Web Application Development**
 - **Desktop Application Development**